Atlas Copco shoots for the sky with Cloud CRM for Sales program

 But the real driver of the project is strong teamwork.
 Prior and during roll-out, the project partners and sales organizations worked together through the steered autonomy ‘catch the bus approach’.
 Atlas Copco, in collaboration with its partners and Flexso, succeeded in a fluent roll-out and setup of the solution.
-Today, sales, marketing and IT teams work together more efficiently as they use the C/4HANA Sales Cloud platform.
+Today, sales, marketing and IT teams work together more efficiently as they use the SAP Customer Experience Sales Cloud platform.

 “We really made it happen together as one team: the project team, the various partners and the sales organisations around the world.”

 Agnes Debry, C4S program director at Atlas Copco

 Interested in keeping up with inspirational cases like this one?
 Subscribe to our newsletter.

 Supporting Waterleau's growth with a state-of-the-art ERP system on a scalable infrastructureRead the full article

 We are happy to share our knowledge with you